Summer Study Tour and Internship

 Eligible students may receive additional scholarships toward the program cost.
 The amount varies depending on the program destination.
 Scholarship amounts are announced when program fees for each program are announced.
 Non-ACES students should contact their college about scholarship opportunities.
 All participants should also apply for the Illinois for Illinois (I4I) Study Abroad Undergraduate Scholarship.
 For more information, go to www.studyabroad.illinois.edu/scholarships

 ACES Students are eligible for additional funding through their college.
 More information about ACES scholarships including the application can be found at http://academics.aces.illinois.edu/study-abroad/scholarships

-Watch the First Steps videos found on our website www.studyabroad.illinois.edu/before-you-start or attend a First Steps Info Session in person.
+For more information on the first steps to going abroad, visit our website: http://studyabroad.illinois.edu/outgoing-students/first-steps/ or attend a First Steps Info Session in person.
 These resources will get you thinking about important themes to consider before selecting a program including: academics, housing, duration, location, and cost.
 You will learn how to research a program, understand cost (with a segment on scholarships and financial aid too), and even how to apply!

 Click the "Apply Now" button on this web page to apply.
 Note that you will be charged a non-refundable application fee by clicking "Apply Now".